Language-Agnostic Bias Detection in Language Models with Bias Probing: Results

 \subsection{Linkage to Real-world Biases}

-We compare the bias of six monolingual PLMs identified by \themethod to real-world bias by experts in the field of political science.
+We compare the bias of six monolingual PLMs identified by \themethod to real-world bias, consulting the political science literature.
 We report the relative sentiment score changes with reference to neutral examples where [Nationality] tags are replaced by a mask token.
 Using the Wilcoxon signed-rank test, we determine which nationalities have consistently lower, higher, or similar predictions compared to the neutral examples.
 Our results are presented in Figure \ref{fig:general_analysis} with the relative sentiment change, bias direction (red: negative, black: no bias, green: positive), and confidence intervals.

+Our findings indicate that all monolingual PLMs exhibit bias in favor of (i.e., green) and against (i.e., red) certain nationalities.
+In each model, we are able to get diverging relative sentiment scores just due to the change in the nationality mentioned across our templates.
+Some nationalities consistently rank low on different PLMs.
+For instance, Syrian, Israeli, and Afghan rank on the lower end of most PLMs in our analysis.
+Similarly, Ukrainian ranks fairly low in the European language PLMs.
+On the other hand, some nationalities, such as American and Indian rank consistently high in relative sentiment scores.
+Apart from consistent rankings across PLMs, there are three context-specific patterns we can observe from the relative sentiment scores:

+First and foremost, immigrant/minority populations are important predictors of relative sentiment scores.
+This manifests in two opposing trends.
+On the one hand, immigrant populations such as Syrians in Turkey \cite{getmansky_2018_RefugeesXenophobia, alakoc_2021_PoliticalDiscoursea} and the European countries \cite{poushter__EuropeanOpinions, secen_2022_ElectoralCompetition}, Ukrainians \cite{duvell2007ukraine} in European countries (note that the PLMs were trained prior to the recent refugee wave), and Indonesians/Moroccans in the Netherlands are known to be stigmatized \cite{solodoch_2021_SociotropicConcerns}.
+In accordance with that, these nationalities have negative and some of the lowest relative sentiment scores in the corresponding Turkish, Dutch/German/French, and Dutch PLMs, respectively.
+Similarly, minorities such as Arab, Syrian, Chinese, and Mexican rank lower in the English PLM.